 Chicken House.
 Lawn?

 Thawed.
 Extra seating?

-Soon, Joe—my friend and the chef for tonight—shows up.
-He's spent the past decade traveling the world, working in fine restaurants.
-A man worthy of The Shed, even if it's fake.
+Soon, Joe – my friend and the chef for tonight – shows up.
+He's spent the past decade travelling the world, working in fine restaurants.
+A man worthy of The Shed's whites, if ever there was one.
 Now, we’ve got produce to source.

 And with that, my vision has come to life.

 Guests sit on the roof, sipping mugs of wine.